vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 But here’s a small heads-up: If you're completely new to **Spring Framework** and concepts like *Beans*, *Autowiring*, *Spring MVC*, or *Spring Security*, I highly recommend brushing up on the basics first 📚.

-👉 I have a **dedicated Spring Framework course on Udemy**, where I teach everything you need: Spring Boot, Spring AOP, MVC, Security, Data JPA — the full package.
-Feel free to enroll if you’re interested.

 Of course, you can take **any course** you like — what matters is that you’re **confident with Spring** before diving deep into microservices 🔍.

 Once you’re comfortable with the basics, you’re all set to join us in the exciting journey of building real-world microservices with Spring Boot 🎉💼